Vandebron/tech-blog/public/posts/cicd-dagster-user-code.md

 * The steps above are completely automatable through your favorite CI/CD pipeline automation tool.
 * There is no interaction with a (platform team) Git repo.
 * The process, unfortunately, still requires a restart of the system.
 This is unavoidable.
 The daemon terminates, then restarts, and it might cause a short interruption.
 Note that this will also happen if you add a repo "manually".
-* If you want to make changes to an existing repo (no user code changes but server setting changes), you only have to do the first step (and _edit_ instead of _add_).
+* If you want to make changes to an existing repo (no user code changes but server setting changes), you only have to do the first step (and _modify_ instead of _add_).

 #### How to prevent conflicts